bdallard/ai-resume-portfolio/README.md

 1. Sign up for a [Groq](https://groq.com) account.
 2. Create an API key.
 3. Add the API key to your `.env` file.
+4. (Optional) Set up the rate limiter module in the `nuxt.config.ts`

 ### 2. Minio